MicrosoftDocs/azure-devops-docs/docs/boards/plans/agile-culture.md

 <tr>
 <td>Manage risk, track work</td>
 <td>The organization determines how each functional unit will communicate status and risk.
-They establish a "contract of communication" as to the minimum required information the organization needs.
+They establish a &quot;contract of communication&quot; as to the minimum required information the organization needs.<br/>
 <p>Also, the organization provides the infrastructure to reduce risks.
 The organization owes the teams anything they can do to reduce risks that are common across teams.  </p>
  </td>
 <td>
 Beyond meeting the needs set by the organization, teams determine any additional details they need to manage and track to reduce their risks.
-Whether they use a white board with stickie notes or a full Gantt chart, they manage the details.
+Whether they use a white board with stickie notes or a full Gantt chart, they manage the details.<br/>
 <p>For example, teams may add a backlog item to track a dependency they have on another team.
 Or, they may track their risks via a list of issues or impediments. </p>

 <p>Also, teams regularly contribute to improving the process and infrastructure to support the organizations ability to manage risk and gain insights.</p>